thebkv/bkv/isaiah09.md

 Isaiah describes the moment when it breaks.

-And he compares that moment with Midian.
+He compares that moment with Midian.

 The power that had been governing the situation loses its authority.